techierajeev/openshif/PersistentVolume/README.md

 	other hosts must be in connected state

-those who already have their cluster cluster ready can skip step 1 and step 4
+those who already have their gluster cluster ready can skip step 1 and step 4

 now starts the heketi part.